kozubov/WPF_DZ4/README.md

 Tips:

-Only one effect can be applied to one element.
+1. Only one effect can be applied to one element.
 To apply two effects to a selected element (removing blur and appearing shadow), you need to use two nested layout managers: for one, one effect will be applied, for the other, another effect:

 ...
 <StackPanel.Effect>
 ...
 </StackPanel.Effect>

-Properties for animation effects: Storyboard.TargetProperty = "Effect.
+2. Animation Properties effects: Storyboard.TargetProperty = "Effect.
 (BlurEffect.Radius)" Storyboard.TargetProperty = "Effect.
+(DropShadowEffect.Opacity)"
-(DropShadowEffect.Opacity)" 3.
-Events for trigger events: MouseEnter, MouseLeave
+3. Events for trigger events: MouseEnter, MouseLeave